kamilpp/bomberman/README.md

 Installation
 ------------

-### Run
+### Linux
+To build on linux first install liballegro4.2-dev.
+Then run:

     make
     ./Bomberman

-To build on linux first install liballegro4.2-dev.
-Repo contains required libaries for Windows.
+### Windows
+You can build project on your own or just run Bomberman.exe from windows folder.
+Folder contains necessary libaries.

 TODO:
 -------